yurishkuro/opentracing-tutorial/java/src/main/java/lesson03/README.md

 ```
 $ curl 'http://localhost:8082/publish?helloStr=hi%20there'
+published
 ```

-Note that there will be no output from `curl`, but the publisher stdout will show `"hi there"`.
+The publisher stdout will show `"hi there"`.

 Finally, if we run the client app as we did in the previous lessons: